steilerDev/domain-router-docker/README.md

 # Docker Container - Domain Router
 This docker container allows specifying the forwarding of domains to other domains (e.g. to have a static route between hosts, or to easily include sub-domains).
+This container is compatible with [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) architecture.

 # Configuration options
 ## Environment Variables